 We continue driving and not much further, BAM.
 Elephants.
 Right next to the road.
 Big 5 – 1 down, 4 to go, and we’ve only just started!We skipped a whole part of the park to go see the lions, so we drive back for a while and never seize to be amazed.
 More elephants, more giraffes, more zebras, … we basically stop every few minutes and it never gets old.
 A nice drive along the shores of the lake later it’s already time to head to our campsite – we’ve been in the park for several hours – and while it feels as if we’ve only just started, we realized we’ve been very lucky.
 Lions, buffalo’s, elephants, giraffes, zebras, monkeys, birds, antilopes, … And it’s only day one…

 ALL YOU NEED TO KNOW TO BOOK YOUR OWN SAFARI

-If you’re happy to go camping, you’ll need to budget around 180-200 USD / day if you join a group tour.
+If you’re happy to go camping and to join a group (max.
+7 people in total), you’ll need to budget around 170-230 USD / day depending on the itinerary you choose.
+Packages including the Serengeti or Ngorongoro crater are always more expensive, whereas packages without these 2 parks will be on the lower end of this price range.
 This is all included except tips, soft drinks, snacks and decent wine or other alcoholic drinks.
-Count around 20 USD / day for the guide and 15 USD / day for the cook, to be divided between all the members of your group.
+Count around 25 USD / day in tips for the guide and 15 USD / day for the cook, to be divided between all the members of your group.
 Prefer to stay in lodges?
-A group tour with basic lodges will be around 300 USD / day, but it quickly gets more expensive if you want luxurious lodges or prefer a private or small group tour.
+A group tour with the most basic lodges starts at around 300 USD / day, but it quickly gets more expensive if you want more luxurious lodges or prefer a private or small group tour.

 Disclaimer: this safari was fully paid for by yours truly and opinions are my own and straight from the heart, as always.